HL7/fhir-exchange-routing-ig/input/pages/specification.md

 **Step 5.
 The second intermediary routes the exchange to the destination endpoint**

-Based on routing metadata conveyed to it in the URL path or via HTTP headers, the second intermediary determines where to route the exchange based on its arrangement with the Inbound Gateway intermediary and/or the destination owner.
+Based on routing metadata conveyed to it in the URL path or via HTTP headers, the second intermediary determines where to route the exchange based on its arrangement with the inbound gateway intermediary and/or the destination owner.

 **Step 6.
 The destination processes the request and returns its response to the intermediary**